Advising & Counseling Center

 - Newport: 401-851-1620

 The individual answering the phone will request the information below.
-Any information is useful, so do not hesitate to call if you can assist College Police with a particular incident.
+Any information is useful, so do not hesitate to call if you can assist Campus Police with a particular incident.

-- A good description of the culprit including height, weight, color of hair and eyes, clothes and direction of travel.
+- A good description of the offender including height, weight, color of hair and eyes, and clothes.

-- Vehicle information including make and model, color, and license plate.
+- Vehicle information including make and model, color, license plate and direction of travel.

 - Date and time of incident.